scale-it/algo-builder/docs/guide/algob-console.md

 * To clear repl console, use `ctrl + L`.
 * To break from a multiline expression, use `.break`.

-After opening console, you should get something like:
+After opening console, you should get the following:
 ![image](https://user-images.githubusercontent.com/33264364/122463488-48b80280-cfd3-11eb-91dc-81d628a52bc0.png)

 ## Globals